MS in Climate

 Required courses (12 credits):

-Selective courses (6 credits): Students can choose from a list of certificate-specific selectives to satisfy these credits.
-The primary selective courses will be offered in the Climate School, with the option to take select courses in other schools through the standard cross-registration process.
+Selective courses (6 credits): Students choose from a list of certificate-specific selectives to satisfy these credits.
+Examples below:

 This 18-credit certificate, embedded in the MS in Climate degree, focuses on the intersection of climate with food systems, food production, and human livelihood.